Charlotte Amdurer

 Anti-Jewish laws implemented by Hitler in Germany over five years were introduced in a few months in Austria after the Anschluss (the annexation of Austria).
-Imagine my family’s disbelief when the Ten Commandments were turned upside down and it became normal brutally to attack rather than to love your neighbour.
+Imagine Judith family’s disbelief when the Ten Commandments were turned upside down and it became normal brutally to attack rather than to love your neighbour.

 This is not the story of the death camps but of the role of the bystander who stood by and let evil things happen, paving the way for the Final Solution.